Generating Synthetic Mixed-type Longitudinal Electronic Health Records for Artificial Intelligent Applications: Methods

-Note that the parameters are initialized independently within the two branches of the recurrent layers $f_{\mathtt{rec}}$ regardless of the coupled architecture of the network.
-With respect to EHR-M-GAN$_{\texttt{cond}}$, the generator $G^{\mathrm{CRN}}$ generates synthetic latent embeddings conditioned on the auxiliary information $\mathbf{y}$ (conditional labels $\mathbf{y}$ are also incorporated during the pretrain stage for \textit{dual-VAE}).
-In summary, heterogeneous timeseries that exhibits mutual influence are integrated into the parallelly coupled network architecture to leverage the shared information.
-By introducing BLSTM, two streams of the inputs in the generator are encouraged to ``communicate'' with each other.
+In summary, heterogeneous timeseries that exhibits mutual influence on each other are integrated into CRN to model their interdependencies.
+By exploiting the BLSTM cell as its recurrent layer, two streams of the inputs in the generator are encouraged to ``communicate'' with each other.
 CRN is therefore capable of exploiting the interplay between mixed-type data that correlates over time.